 Wildfire is inevitable in California.
 This is not a bad thing.
 In fact, this is a good, life-giving thing.
-Without wildfire, California would not be the beautiful, biologically diverse playground that we know and love today.
-Yet the fires we have been seeing in our beloved state in recent years are far from normal.
-A combination of factors have contributed to the rise of the fires we see today.
-To really understand just how unnatural these fires are, we need to go back to before gold was discovered at Sutter’s mill.
+Without wildfire, California would not be the beautiful, biologically diverse playground we know and love today.
+Nevertheless, the fires we have been seeing in our beloved state in recent years are far from normal.
+A combination of factors have contributed to the rise of the fires we see today; to really understand just how unnatural these fires are, we need to go back to before gold was discovered at Sutter’s mill.

 Imagine California before western settlers flooded the scene and established a fire regime that better suited their preferences.
 You would be surprised as you looked around.
 Forests were much thinner overall, with some areas remarkably bare.
 In fact, a stark contrast can be found between photographs of the same forested areas a century apart.

 Forests were less monotonous.
 Due to varying conditions in micro-climates such as precipitation levels, temperatures, and fuel loads, fires would burn different areas differently.
 An area that experienced a high level of precipitation could build up brush and other fire-starting fuels for several decades.
 When it finally encountered fire-conducive dry conditions, the area would burn intensely, clearing the forest of most or all of its trees.
 This was not the norm, however.
 Fires generally burned through any given area about once every 10 years, leaving the forests open with natural fire breaks.
 In fact, the Native American peoples that previously dictated California’s fire regime worked with ecology rather than against it, setting small fires to clear vegetation and promote new growth.